tonycsoka/deepshell/README.md

 ## Features

 - **Silent Precision** – Filters out unnecessary thoughts, leaving only clean responses.
-- **Markdown-Enhanced Streaming** – Responses are streamed in markdown for clarity.
 - **Intelligent File Handling** – Read, analyze, and act on files or entire directories asynchronously.
 - **Advanced Command Parsing** – Detects natural instructions like _"open this folder and analyze the code"_.
 - **Real-Time AI Interaction** – A dialogue system built for seamless terminal operation.